 There’s a great book called The Geek Atlas: 128 Places Where Science and Technology Come Alive, a list of nerdy tourist attractions around the globe.
-I heaven’t exactly read it, but when I left for Paris to do research September-November last year at the Synchrotron Soleil (pictured above) I made it my goal to explore as many science museums in Paris that I could.
+I haven’t exactly read it, but when I left for Paris to do research September-November last year at the Synchrotron Soleil (pictured above) I made it my goal to explore as many science museums in Paris as I could.
 On top of that, I just got a new camera before I left, so let me break down my favorite spots in a nice visually stimulating manner.

 Even if you’re a super science genius and you’re too cool for these layman museum displays, it’s really interesting to consider these exhibits from a science education perspective.
-While you’re strolling through, consider the challenge of designing of both accurate and interactive science demonstrations.
+While you’re strolling through, consider the challenge of designing both accurate and interactive science demonstrations.
 I have a vested interest in these installations so I found this whole museum quest fascinating on a number of levels.

 Quickly read our great content:

 1 1) The Museum of Natural History (Musee d’Histoire Naturelle)